eggaskin/startup260/notes/css.md

 **Units**: can specify a suffix to use different units.

+vh for view height, em for m-letter size, px for pixels.

 ### Fonts
 Font families are groups of fonts: serif, sans-serif, fixed, symbol (non-text).